On the small prime factors of a non-deficient number: Sums of divisors of numbers near

 \begin{conjecture} \end{conjecture}

-Unfortunately, Merten's Theorem with by itself does not seem to be strong enough to prove Conjecture \ref{Generous conjecture}.
-It would likely require some result of the sort that $n!+1$ must have many fewer distinct prime factors than $\log_n (n!)$.
+Unfortunately, Mertens' Theorem by itself does not seem to be strong enough to prove Conjecture \ref{Generous conjecture}.
+It would likely require some result of the sort that the number of distinct prime factors of $(n!)^n +1$ must be much smaller than $\log_n (n!)$.

-We use this as an opportunity to ask similar questions about $h(f(n))$ for other somewhat well-behaved fast growing functions $f(n)$.
+We use this paper as an opportunity to ask similar questions about $h(f(n))$ for other somewhat well-behaved fast growing functions $f(n)$.
 Let us consider the functions $J(n) = h(2^n-1)$ and $K(n) = h(2^n+1)$, $L(n) = H(2^n-1)$, and $M(n) = H(2^n+1)$.
 Unlike with our earlier quadruplet, the behavior in the $-1$ case here is substantially different than the $+1$ case.
 It is a straightforward consequence from Fermat's Little Theorem, and the fact that the sum of the reciprocals of the primes diverges, that $J(n)$ can be arbitrarily large.

 In contrast, it is less obvious that $K(n)$ can be arbitrarily large. \begin{theorem} $K(n)$ can be arbitrarily large. \end{theorem} \begin{proof} Consider a prime $p \equiv 3$ (mod 8).
 Note that $2$ is a quadratic non-reside mod $p$.
 Thus, by Gauss's Lemma, $2^{\frac{p-1}{2}} \equiv -1$ (mod $p$).
 So, whenever $n$ is odd, and $\frac{p-1}{2}|n$, we have $p|2^n+1$.
-Now note that by the strong form of Dirichlet's theorem, the sum of the reciprocals of the primes which are 3 mod 8 diverges.
+By the strong form of Dirichlet's theorem, the sum of the reciprocals of the primes which are 3 mod 8 diverges.
 Thus, to make $h(2^n+1)$ arbitrarily large, we just need to set $n$ to be the odd part of $k!$ for large $k$. \end{proof}

 One natural question in this context is to look at record setting values of $K(n)$.
 This becomes an analog of the superabundant numbers restricted to just looking at one more than a power of 2.
-More generally, given an increasing function $f(n)$, we'll define a number to be a {\emph{$f$-superabundant}} if $h(f(n))> h(f(i))$ for any $i<n$.
-Note that the usual superabundant numbers are just the $f$-suberabundant numbers where $f(x)$ is the identity function.
+More generally, given an increasing function $f(n)$, we will define a number to be a {\emph{$f$-superabundant}} if $h(f(n))> h(f(i))$ for any $i<n$.
+Note that the usual superabundant numbers are just the $f$-superabundant numbers where $f(x)$ is the identity function.